slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On gratitude

 <!--
+> *"Knowing others is intelligence; knowing yourself is true wisdom.
+Mastering others is strength; mastering yourself is true power.
+If you realize that you have enough, you are truly rich."
+-- Lao Tzu*

+> *"When I let go of what I am, I become what I might be.
+When I let go of what I have, I receive what I need."
+-- Lao Tzu*

+> *"A good life is not a life without problems.
+A good life is a life with good problems."
+-- Mark Manson*
 -->

+> *"If you concentrate on what you don’t have, you will never, ever have enough."
+-- Oprah Winfrey*

+Being grateful is looking down.
+Play the cards you are dealt.
+And you will often be dealt bad cards.

 > *"Gratitude is not only the greatest of virtues, but the parent of all the others."
 -- Cicero*

-> *"If you concentrate on what you don’t have, you will never, ever have enough."
+> *"When you are grateful, fear disappears and abundance appears." (...)
+'You can’t be grateful and angry simultaneously."
+-- Anthony Robbins*

+> *"Comparison is the thief of joy."
--- Oprah Winfrey*
+-- Theodore Roosevelt*

-Often we forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

 > *"How lucky I am to have something that makes saying goodbye so hard."
 -- A.A.
 Milne*

-> *"Comparison is the thief of joy."
--- Theodore Roosevelt*

-> *"A good life is not a life without problems.
-A good life is a life with good problems."
--- Mark Manson*

-> *"When you are grateful, fear disappears and abundance appears." (...)
-'You can’t be grateful and angry simultaneously."
--- Anthony Robbins*

-> *"When I let go of what I am, I become what I might be.
-When I let go of what I have, I receive what I need."
--- Lao Tzu*

-> *"Knowing others is intelligence; knowing yourself is true wisdom.
-Mastering others is strength; mastering yourself is true power.
-If you realize that you have enough, you are truly rich."
--- Lao Tzu*

-Play the cards you are dealt.
-And you will often be dealt bad cards.
-Being grateful is looking down.

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
 -- Kevin Kelly*